OssiHela/fullstack-app-2021/README.md

 ## Installation

-For the main branch, run "npm install" in root folder aswell as the frontend folder.
+For the main branch even if installing it wont work because of missing .env file, but to install run "npm install" in root folder aswell as the frontend folder.
 Then run "nodemon index.js" in the root folder and "npm start" in the frontend folder.

-For heroku branch you don't need to install it, just run the heroku link in your browser!
+For heroku branch you don't need to install it, just open the heroku link in your browser!

 ## Screenshots